 2005 O outro lado da saudade (collected newspaper columns, 1997-2005)

 Translator KATHARINE BAKER, a second-generation native Californian whose ancestors hailed from the islands of Flores and São Jorge in the Azores, earned degrees from the University of California-Berkeley and the University of Maryland, and later studied Portuguese at the University of Pittsburgh.
-Among current translating projects she has completed drafts of Álamo Oliveira's play Bocas de mulheres, and poetry volumes by Álamo, andanças de pedra e cal, and by Vasco Pereira da Costa, O fogo oculto; with Diniz Borges, she recently began translating Álamo's novel Marta de Jesus (a verdadeira).
+Among current translating projects she has completed drafts of Álamo Oliveira's play Bocas de mulheres, and poetry volumes by Álamo, andanças de pedra e cal, and by Vasco Pereira da Costa, O fogo oculto; with Diniz Borges she is translating Álamo's novel Marta de Jesus (a verdadeira).
 She contributes to RTP's Comunidades [overseas communities] website and Maré Cheia (fine-arts section of Tribuna Portuguesa), and speaks at conferences on Azorean literature.
 She created and regularly updates this website and www.mycalifornianfriends.com

 OTHER BOOKS & CHAPTERS BY KATHARINE BAKER: